How to Download iCloud Backup Files (Full 2026 Guide)

 They do work.
 But there are three caveats worth knowing.

 First, your Apple ID password goes through their servers in many cases, even if they claim end-to-end encryption.
-We’re not aware of a public security audit for any of these tools.
+None of these tools have a publicly available security audit.
 Apple’s documentation states that signing into iCloud on third-party software triggers a sign-in notification and may require an app-specific password under two-factor authentication.

 Second, they can’t decrypt data Apple keeps end-to-end encrypted in iCloud.
 Apple’s security platform documentation confirms that Health data, Home data, iCloud Keychain, Maps Favorites, Memoji, Messages in iCloud (when Advanced Data Protection is on), Safari history, Screen Time, Siri information, Wi-Fi passwords, and W1/H1 Bluetooth keys all use end-to-end encryption tied to your devices.
 Marketing copy that promises “recover any data” is overstating what these tools can actually do.

 Third: prices run from $50 to $90 per year, and refund policies are inconsistent.
-We tried one popular tool’s free scan and found it surfaced fewer photos than iCloud.com showed for the same account.
+A free scan from these tools often surfaces fewer photos than iCloud.com shows for the same account, so the paid upgrade may not deliver what the marketing implies.

 If you do choose to use one, only download from the vendor’s official site, never reuse the same password elsewhere, and turn on two-factor authentication on your Apple ID before signing in.